Evolving Multi-Channel Confidence-Aware Activation Functions for Missing Data with Channel Propagation: Method

 \subsubsection{Evaluation protocol.}

 For each candidate activation, we construct a 3C-MLP in which all hidden layers use the same evolved activation $T$.
-The network is trained on the training split using the Adam optimizer with a fixed learning rate and weight decay, and early stopping is applied with a small patience to limit overfitting and computational cost.
+The network is trained on the training split using the Adam optimizer \cite{KingmaB14} with a fixed learning rate of $0.001$ and weight decay of $1 \times 10^{-4}$, and early stopping is applied with a small patience to limit overfitting and computational cost.
+Each GP run evaluates 3{,}000 candidate activations, so we use a reduced training schedule to keep the search feasible.
 Validation accuracy has been tracked during training, and the best validation accuracy $A_{\mathrm{val}}(T)$ detected during this process is stored.